Government Medical College, Thiruvananthapuram: Achievements

 It was ranked 21st in an India Today survey.
 The college has a good clinical record, but has been lagging in research.
-It is higher up in the NIRF ranking compared to other medical Colleges in Kerala.
+In 2024, the college was ranked 42nd among medical college in India by National Institutional Ranking Framework (NIRF).

 SAT Mix, developed by doctors and nutritionists at SAT Hospital, is used throughout India to manage childhood malnutrition and is a cost-effective measure to reduce infant mortality.
 The Thiruvananthapuram Development Chart, a scale to assess child development, was developed by the Child Development Center and is recommended for community developmental assessment.
 The college is one of 15 across India to be connected through the National Knowledge Commission's National Knowledge Network to integrate its knowledge base with the global scientific community.

 Erudite Conclave

 The college conducted an international Erudite Conclave, the region's first, in November 2011 to provide momentum to medical research.
 Speakers included Nobel laureate in medicine Rolf M. Zinkernagel, ophthalmologist and inventor of inexpensive intraocular lenses Sanduk Ruit, and SRISTI and techpedia.in founder Anil Kumar Gupta.
 The second conclave, in 2012, was attended by R. Basant, Padmasree Dr. G. Vijayaraghavan, S. Murti (Indian Institute of Science Education and Research, Thiruvananthapuram), R. V. G. Menon and former Indian ambassador T. P. Sreenivasan.